MihaiS7/file_conversion/README.md

-# # File conversion from numbers to csv ONLY for MAC users
+# # File conversion from numbers to csv for MAC users

 # This will help you to easily convert your .numbers file into csv whenever you need it, for free.

-Why is this only for MAC users only?
+Why is this only for MAC users?
 - is using AppleScript code
 - most of the times, the .numbers extension, is a format used by Numbers, which is an Apple application